thoas/go-funk/README.rst

 ``go-funk`` is a modern Go library based on reflect_.

-As it relies a lot on reflect_, be careful this code runs exclusively on runtime so you must have a good test suite.
+Generic helpers rely on reflect_, be careful this code runs exclusively on runtime so you must have a good test suite.

-This project has started as an experiment to learn reflect_.
+These helpers have started as an experiment to learn reflect_.
 It may looks like lodash_ in some aspects but it will have its own ROADMAP, lodash_ is an awesome library with a lot of works behind it, all features included in ``go-funk`` come from internal use cases.

+You can also found typesafe implementation in the godoc_.

 Why this name?
 --------------